 Education: University of Wisconsin Milwaukee, 1976; Clarion Science Fiction and Fantasy Workshop, 1996; Master’s-level Diploma in Translation, Spanish into English, from the Chartered Institute of Linguists Educational Trust, 2013.
 Winner of the 2016 Alicia Gordon Award for Word Artistry in Translation from the American Foundation for Translation and Interpretation.

-Photo: Below the text on this page, or at this link.
+Photo: Below the text on this page.

 Is this a first novel?
 Yes, and with luck, not the last.
 I actually finished this book in 2004, and then a lot of stuff happened – or failed to happen – and the moral of the story is never give up.